bprovanbessell/SATfeatPy/documentation/features.md

 3. Ratio: c/v

 ### Variable-Clause Graph features
-#### A variable-clause graph (VCG) is a bipartite graph with a node for each variable, a node for each clause,
-#### and an edge between them whenever a variable occurs in a clause
+**A variable-clause graph (VCG) is a bipartite graph with a node for each variable, a node for each clause, and an edge between them whenever a variable occurs in a clause **

 4-8.
 Variable nodes degree statistics: mean, coefficient of variation, min, max and entropy.
 9-13.
 Clause nodes degree statistics: mean, coefficient of variation, min, max and entropy.
 _The degree of a node is the number of edges incident (connected) to that node._

 ### Variable Graph features
-#### A variable graph (VG) has a node for each variable, and an edge between variables that occur together in at least one clause
+**A variable graph (VG) has a node for each variable, and an edge between variables that occur together in at least one clause**

 14-17.
 Nodes degree statistics: mean , coefficient of variation, min and max.

 ###Balance features
 18-20.
 Ratio of positive and negative literals in each clause: mean, variation coefficient and entropy (see extra notes).
 _For each clause, the ratio is the number of positive literals/number of negative literals.
-These ratios are then aggregated, and statistics on them output._
+These ratios are then aggregated, and statistics on them output._ n.b.

-n.b.
 The _ratio_ is not actually a ratio, but a measure of the offset/bias between the positive and negative values:
 2 * abs(0.5 - pos/(pos + neg))
+21-25.
+Ratio of positive and negative occurrences of each variable: mean, coefficient of variation, min, max and entropy.
 26-27.
-Fraction of binary and ternary clauses: Fraction of clauses that have 2 literals over total number of clauses, fraction of clauses with 3 literals, over total number of clauses.
+Fraction of binary and ternary clauses: Fraction of clauses that have 2 literals over total number of clauses, fraction of clauses with 2 or 3 literals, over total number of clauses.

 ### Proximity to Horn Formula
-#### A clause is a Horn clause if it contains at most one positive literal
+**A clause is a Horn clause if it contains at most one positive literal**
-28. Fraction of Horn clauses
+28 Fraction of Horn clauses.
 29-33.
 Number of occurrences in a Horn clause for each variable: mean, co-efficient of variation, minimum, maximum, entropy.
 The number of times a variable appears in all horn clauses.

 ### DPLL Probing Features
-#### DPLL (Davis-Putnam-Logemann-Loveland) algorithm is a backtracking algorithm for solving CNF SAT problems.
+**DPLL (Davis-Putnam-Logemann-Loveland) algorithm is a backtracking algorithm for solving CNF SAT problems.**
 34-38.
 Number of unit propagations: computed at depths 1, 4, 16, 64 and 256.
 39-40.
 Search space size estimate: mean depth to contradiction, estimate of the log of number of nodes.

+### Local Search Probing Features
+**The SAPS and GSAT algorithms for solving SAT problems are run up to 10000 times, (or as many times within a 2 second time limit) on the cnf.
+Various statistics over the runs are calculated**
+41-44.
+Number of steps to the best local minimum in a run: mean, median, 10th and 90th percentiles for SAPS and GSAT.
+45 .
+Average improvement to best in a run: mean improvement to best solution for SAPS and GSAT.
+46-47.
+Fraction of improvement due to first local minimum: mean for SAPS and GSAT.
+48 .
+Coefficient of variation of the number of unsatisfied clauses in each local minimum.

 ###Extra Notes on aggregation and statistical references
 - Coefficient of variation (variation coefficient in paper):